Top 10 foods to try in Japan

-With its stunning natural landscape and strong cultural identity, Japan is a once-in-a-lifetime holiday destination.
-The East Asian island is also home to some deliciously fresh cuisine.
+With its stunning landscapes and strong cultural identity, Japan is a once-in-a-lifetime holiday destination that's home to some deliciously fresh cuisine.

 Unique and beguiling, Japan is a country of binaries.
-It straddles both the traditional and ultra-modern, and hosts buzzing cities alongside stunning natural landscapes.
-Its food is notoriously nutritious, with a diet based around super-fresh, seasonal products.
-We've picked ten dishes to seek out when visiting Japan.
+It straddles both the traditional and ultra-modern, with buzzing cities alongside stunning natural landscapes.
+Its food is famously nutritious, with a diet based around super-fresh, seasonal products.
+We've picked 10 dishes to seek out when visiting.

 Don’t leave Japan without trying…

 Put simply, sushi is raw fish served on rice seasoned lightly with vinegar.
 It’s in the variety of flavours and textures – like tangy, creamy uni (sea urchin roe) and plump, juicy amaebi (sweet shrimp) – that things get interesting.
 Despite sushi’s lofty image, it has a humble origin: street food.

 Try rolling your own smoked mackerel maki with our easy recipe.

 Watch our video on how to make your own sushi.

 Ramen (egg noodles in a salty broth) is Japan’s favourite late-night meal.
 It’s also the perfect example of an imported dish – in this case from China – that the Japanese have made completely and deliciously their own.
 There are four major soup styles: tonkotsu (pork bone), miso, soy sauce and salt.
 Fukuoka is particularly famous for its rich tonkotsu ramen while pungent miso ramen is a specialty of Hokkaido.

 Make your own ramen noodle soup for a comforting yet wholesome supper.